rithwik-01/202_new/README.md

 - **Application Layer**: Django backend with RESTful API
 - **Data Layer**: PostgreSQL database

-Refer to the [Architecture Diagrams](./project_artifacts/Architecture-Diagrams.md) for detailed component and deployment diagrams.
+The component and deployment diagrams are available in the Diagrams directory.

 ## User Interface